uxlfoundation/oneAPI-spec/source/elements/oneVPL/source/architecture/VPL_decoding.rst

 converts it to raw frames as output.

-DECODE processes only pure or elementary video streams with the exception of AV1/VP9/VP8 decoders which accept the IVF format.
-The library can process bitstreams that reside in an IVF container, but cannot process bitstreams that reside in any other container format, such as MP4 or MPEG.
+DECODE processes only pure or elementary video streams with the exception of AV1/VP9/VP8 decoders, which accept the IVF format.
+The library can process bitstreams that reside in an IVF container but cannot process bitstreams that reside in any other container format, such as MP4 or MPEG.

 The application must first demultiplex the bitstreams.
 Demultiplexing